YannicEl/vue-useForm/packages/docs/core-concepts/plugins.md

 form.addPlugin(localStoragePlugin('some-key'));
 ```

-## First Party Plugins
+## Built-in Plugins

-`@vuetils/form` comes with a few first party plugins that can be used out of the box.
+`@vuetils/form` comes with a set of built-in plugins that can be used out of the box.

 ### Storage Plugin